-This course is the main campus laboratory companion course to BIO230 Microbiology lecture, the study of microscopic organisms.
+This course is the Main Campus laboratory companion course to BIO230 Microbiology lecture, the study of microscopic organisms.
 The focus of this course will be on bacteria, yeast and viruses.
 Exercises will concentrate on the role of microbial communities that live in and around humans, their metabolism, growth, and reproduction.
-The exercises will focus on standard microbiological techniques and use of these techniques in experiments Prerequisite: BIO144L, or registered nurse, or permission of the Academic Department.
+The exercises will focus on standard microbiological techniques and use of these techniques in experiments

+Prerequisite: BIO144L, registered nurse, or permission of the Academic Department.

-BIO230V Microbiology Laboratory Experience 3 credits
+BIO230V Microbiology Laboratory Experience

 This course is the online companion course to BIO230 Microbiology, the study of microscopic organisms.
 The focus of this course will be on bacteria, yeast and viruses.
 Exercises will concentrate on the role of microbial communities that live in and around humans, their metabolism, growth, and reproduction.
 The exercises will focus on standard microbiological techniques and use of these techniques in experiments.
-Students should consult with their Academic Advisor(MC) or Academic Success Counselor(ADP) on whether BIO204V or BIO204L is more appropriate for their career path.
+Students should consult with their Academic Advisor or Academic Success Counselor on whether BIO230V or BIO230L is more appropriate for their career path.